Logo of "reviewmobility®" in white lowercase letters on a black background, featuring a thumbs-up icon to the left of the text.

 • The quantity of energy a mobility scooter battery can store is its “capacity.”
 If a more powerful battery is used, you can travel more distance on the scooter before the battery has to be recharged.
 Selecting a battery with enough capacity is essential.

-Hot To Properly Do Charging and Maintenance
+How To Properly Do Charging and Maintenance

 Learn how to maintain a healthy battery with these suggestions.

 • Maintaining correct battery storage requires: Keeping the battery in a healthy state requires careful storage.
-Keep the batteries in a cool, dry place from direct sunlight and away from any moisture or severe temperatures.
-Charging the battery regularly while it’s in storage may keep it from dying completely while it’s not being used.
+Keep the batteries in a cool, dry place from direct sunlight and away from moisture or severe temperatures.
+Charging the battery regularly while in storage may keep it from dying completely while not being used.

 Extending The Lifespan Of Your Battery